RUrlus/carma/docs/source/introduction.rst

     #include <carma>
     #include <armadillo>

+CARMA can also be used without installation see :ref:`Build configuration`.
-CARMA provides a number of configurations that can be set in the ``carma_config.cmake`` file at the root of the directory or passed to CMake, see :ref:`Configuration` and :ref:`Build configuration` sections for details.
+CARMA provides a number of configurations that can be set in the ``carma_config.cmake`` file at the root of the directory or passed to CMake, see :ref:`Configuration` for details.

 Requirements
 ++++++++++++

-CARMA v0.5 requires a compiler with support for C++14 and supports:
+CARMA >= v0.5 requires a compiler with support for C++14 and supports:

 - Python 3.6 -- 3.9
 - Numpy >= 1.14